Mother says man who killed 4 people in Georgia needed mental help for years but refused treatment

 HAMPTON, Ga.
 (AP) — The 40-year-old man who shot four people in the country's 31st mass killing this year needed mental help for nearly a decade but his family and officials couldn't force him to get treatment, his mother said.

-Andre Longmore walked through his neighborhood in the semi-rural suburb of Hampton, Georgia on Saturday and fatally shot four neighbors, all senior citizens.
-The killings set off a manhunt that ended Sunday with Longmore dead in a shootout in another suburb about 15 miles (25 kilometers) north of Hampton.
-The shooting wounded a sheriff's deputy and two police officers, who all are expected to recover.
+Andre Longmore walked through his neighborhood in the semi-rural suburb of Hampton, Georgia, on Saturday and fatally shot four neighbors, all older adults.
+The killings set off a massive search that ended Sunday with Longmore dead in a shootout in another suburb about 15 miles (25 kilometers) north of Hampton.
+The exchange of gunfire wounded a sheriff's deputy and two police officers, who all were expected to recover.

 Longmore had a "mental breakdown" in 2014, leading to an inpatient hospital stay, his mother Lorna Dennis, told WSB-TV on Sunday.